Teresa Edwards

 Teresa Edwards (born July 19, 1964) is an American former women's basketball player and four time Olympic gold medalist.

 In 2000, Sports Illustrated magazine placed her as 22nd of the "100 Greatest Female Athletes of the 20th Century".
 She played for, and graduated from, the University of Georgia.

 The US Olympic Committee appointed Edwards as chef de mission for the 2012 Olympic Games.
-In 2010, Edwards was inducted into the Women's Basketball Hall of Fame. in 2013, she was inducted into the FIBA Hall of Fame.
+In 2010, Edwards was inducted into the Women's Basketball Hall of Fame.
+In 2013, she was inducted into the FIBA Hall of Fame.
+She has been inducted into the Naismith Basketball Hall of Fame twice: in 2011 for her individual career, and in 2026 as a member of the 1996 United States women's Olympic basketball team.
 In 2021, Edwards published an autobiographical audio book, Black Gold, about her basketball career, with a focus on her Olympic experiences.

 High school

 Born in Cairo, Georgia, Edwards attended Cairo High School, where she was a four-year starter.
 In her junior and senior years, the Syrupmakers were 58–3.
 She scored 1,982 points in her high school career, and was honored as the Georgia High School Player of the Year in 1982.